If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you have a local embroidery shop that sells embroidery designs, purchasing local is always great.
-However, for most of us, the supply is so limited that we have to shop online.
+However, the supply is so limited for most of us that we have to shop online.

 For the ambitious embroiderer constantly looking for new, unique project ideas, silk ribbon is really fun to embroider with in the bobbin!

 I purchase 2mm silk ribbon from eBay and use this when doing ribbon bobbinwork.
 It’s also fun to use when sewing.
 (Making ribbon flowers is my favorite task!)